JLiu-1/QPET-Artifact-SIGMOD/README.md

 ## Single compression/decompression testing Examples

 You can use the executable 'hpez' command to do the compression/decompression (the input data should be float or double binary files).
 Just run "hpez" command without any argument to check the instructions for its arguments.
-For the convenience of tests, the hpez executable includes the SZ3.1 compression, QoZ 1.1 compression, and 3 optimization levels of HPEZ compression.
+For the convenience of tests, the qoz executable includes the SZ3.1 compression, QoZ 1.1 compression, and 3 optimization levels of HPEZ (QoZ 2.0) compression.
 In the command:
 * -q 0: SZ3.1 compression.
 * Containing -q 1: QoZ 1.1 compression.
-* Not containing -q argument or containing -q 4: Full HPEZ compression (for the results reported in the paper).
 * Containing -q 2 or -q 3: 2 intermediate optimization levels of HPEZ compression (having faster speeds but slightly worse rate-distortion).
+* Not containing -q argument or containing -q 4: Full HPEZ (QoZ 2.0) compression (for the results reported in the paper).

-Notice: the intergrated SZ3.1 and QoZ 1.1 in HPEZ has already leveraged the Fast-varying-first interpolation (proposed in our paper), therefore their compression ratios are sometimes higher than the original public released versions of SZ3.1 and QoZ 1.1.
+Notice: the integrated SZ3.1 and QoZ 1.1 in HPEZ (QoZ 2.0) have already leveraged the Fast-varying-first interpolation (proposed in our paper), therefore their compression ratios are sometimes higher than the original public released versions of SZ3.1 and QoZ 1.1.

-## Dataset Source
+## Test Dataset

 Please download test datasets from: https://sdrbench.github.io/.